canaknesil/universal-template-engine/LANGUAGE_SUPPORT.md

 * **script-hex-print-pre** and **script-hex-post**:

-Parts of the script written in the new language, which is used to print a string represented with a string of 2 digis hexadecimal numbers.
+Parts of the script written in the new language, which is used to print a string represented with a string of 2-digit hexadecimal numbers.

 For Julia language: